Accelerating Low-field MRI: From Compressed Sensing to Deep Learning Reconstruction with CNNs and Transformers: Methodology

+We analyzed the performance of three DL reconstruction frameworks: (i) a data-driven framework trained on the forward encoding model known as AUTOMAP \cite{Zhu2018}, (ii) a physics-guided unrolled neural network \cite{Zhang2018,Shan2023} and (iii) a Swin Transformer cascade.

 \textbf{\textit{AUTOMAP:}} The AUTOMAP reconstruction framework was implemented using supervised learning in Keras and TensorFlow \cite{Koonjoo2021,Waddington2023}.
 The AUTOMAP network architecture comprises six trainable layers.
 The first two layers are fully-connected (dense) layers with hyperbolic tangent activations, which process the flattened input data through hidden layers.
 The data are then reshaped into a matrix format before passing through three convolutional layers.
 The first convolutional layer has 128 filters with a 5 × 5 kernel and uses a hyperbolic tangent activation function.
 The second and third convolutional layers each have 128 filters with 5 × 5 kernels and utilize rectified linear unit (ReLU) activation functions.
 Finally, a transposed convolutional layer with a single filter and a 5 × 5 kernel generates the final image.
 This architecture enables the network to learn the spatial decoding process between $k$-space and image space without any prior knowledge.
 The AUTOMAP network contains 21,925,360 trainable parameters for the $75 \times 25$ input size.
-Visual descriptions of the AUTOMAP architecture were provided in References \citenum{Zhu2018, Koonjoo2021, Waddington2023}.
+TensorFlow was utilised to ensure that the AUTOMAP architecture was implemented in the same fashion as originally published in Reference \citenum {Zhu2018}.
+Visual descriptions of the AUTOMAP architecture were provided in References \citenum{Zhu2018}, \citenum{Koonjoo2021} and \citenum{Waddington2023}.